zjian107-su/100-days-of-code/log.md

 **Thoughts:**
 I walked in the mall for a few hours, then I hiked for 4 hours to see a water fall.
 I made it to the 1.5 hrs coding practices tonight.
 Yay👍.
 Let’s get the new addition in.
+### Day 45: May 30, 2022

+**Today's Progress**:
+- 2 hrs in LeetCode

+**Thoughts:**
+Good job on the day 2 of interview practice!
+Coding after 8 hours of working is definitely exhausting.
+My skill gets rusted.
+But over the summer, I should be back on track.
+Job season is up again!
+More updates are coming.

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->